christopherhzhou/better-bus-predictions/README.md

 first collect data.
 That is the step that I am working on right now, and is the current focus of this program.

-This program is designed to handle virtually any kind of error that may occur from long-polling data from an API, so you could begin running the "record.py" script and it should never fail or break until you choose to terminate the script.
+This program is designed to handle virtually any kind of error that may occur from polling data from an API, so you could begin running the "record.py" script and it should never fail or break until you choose to terminate the script.